-If you have opted for a Data Migration Service, the Storage Sync for NETGEAR will synchronized your NAS data with the cloud server data and will only upload or download modified or new data.
+If you have opted for a Data Migration Service, the Storage Sync for NETGEAR will synchronize your NAS data with the cloud server data and will only upload or download modified or new data.

-Note: You will need to restart your Storage Sync add-on or the NAS device right after data copy is complete.
+Note: You will need to restart your Storage Sync add-on or the NAS device right after the data copy is complete.

 The options discussed below are recommended only for initial data migration and prior to running the initial sync.
-During the initial sync auto-FFS is run.
-For any subsequent synchronization of data migrated using the above mentioned options, a manual FFS will have to be invoked using the URL below in order to get the data synchronized:
+During the initial sync, auto-FFS is run.
+For any subsequent synchronization of data migrated using the above-mentioned options, a manual FFS will have to be invoked using the URL below in order to get the data synchronized:

 Option 1: rsync

 This requires the SSH add-on to be installed on the NAS.
 You will also need an SSH tool such as Putty to SSH into the NAS.